Old Florida Charm Meets Aquatic Adventure and Natural Wonders in Homosassa

 DAY 1: A WILDLIFE ADVENTURE

-A great way to begin your Homosassa exploration is with one of the area’s best known attractions: The Homosassa Springs Wildlife State Park.
-Open every day, Homosassa Springs Wildlife State Park showcases Florida fauna —from key deer to red wolves, reptiles birds and more—in a natural setting along a 1.2 mile boardwalk.
-Several manatees call the park home and can be observed in the underwater observatory along with teeming schools of fish.
+A great way to begin your Homosassa exploration is with one of the area’s best-known attractions: The Homosassa Springs Wildlife State Park.
+Open every day, Homosassa Springs Wildlife State Park showcases Florida fauna —from key deer to red wolves, reptiles, birds and more—in a natural setting along a 1.2-mile boardwalk.
+Several manatees call the park home and can be viewed in the underwater observatory, known as The Fishbowl, along with teeming schools of fish.
 While not a native Floridian, park resident Lu the Hippo was made an honorary citizen of the state by Gov. Lawton Chiles.
 Fascinating educational programs are offered daily on manatees, snakes and alligators, and the Children’s Education Center will entertain the little ones.

-Take a boating tour on the Homosassa or Chassahowitzka Rivers from one of several local tour companies, You will have the chance to take in some remarkable scenery, learn about the teeming ecosystems and rich history of the Nature Coast, and have a lot of fun along the way.
-Fishing guides are also available to take you to the best fishing spots—both inshore and in the vastness of the gulf.
+Take a boating tour on the Homosassa or Chassahowitzka Rivers from one of several local tour companies, You will have the chance to take in some remarkable scenery, learn about the teeming ecosystems and rich history of the Nature Coast, all while having fun along the way.
+Fishing guides are available to take you to the best fishing spots—both inshore and out into the gulf.
 From big mouth bass to trophy tarpon, Florida sport fishing is at its best in Homosassa and neighboring Crystal River.

 You can also rent a boat and do some exploring or fishing on your own, or dive in and swim in our beautiful springs.
-Several restaurants along the Homosassa River offer boat access as well as two Seafood Houses with Retail Markets (Shelly’s Seafood and Cedar Key Fish and Oyster Co.)
+Boat-up dining is all the rage along the Homosassa River, with delicious, one-of-a-kind restaurants/bars such as Crumps Landing and The Shed at MacRae’s offering boat slips for customers to cruise in and enjoy a good meal and a cold drink.

-Canoe and kayak rentals are another way to get out and experience the area’s waterways first hand.
-Use the resources here on VisitCitrus.com to find places to put in and plan a kayaking experience you won’t soon forget.
+Canoe and kayak rentals are another way to get out and experience the area’s waterways firsthand.
+Use the resources here on our kayaking page to find places to put in and plan a kayaking experience you won’t soon forget.

 Monkey Island in Homosassa is a must see, and no mention of the area’s aquatic activities would be complete without it.
-Located in the middle of the Homosassa River in front of The Homosassa Riverside Resort, this whimsical island is home to monkeys frolicking around a miniature lighthouse and playing in their “monkey condo.”
+Located in the middle of the Homosassa River in front of The Florida Cracker Riverside Resort, this whimsical island is home to monkeys frolicking around a miniature lighthouse and playing in their “monkey condo.”
+You can view the island via kayak, boat, or while hanging out at the Monkey Bar!

 Original Florida Fishing Village.
 Few places can match the feeling of the Florida Gulf Coast better than...Learn More